 Time Series

-The number of Billion dollar disasters in the Caribbean in the last 5 years is trending downward but not above historical levels.
+The number of Billion dollar disasters in the Caribbean in the last 5 years has no trend and is similar to historical levels.

 Indicator Source Information: